jiheon788/jiheon788/README.md

 - 👨‍💻 A Front-end Developer

-- 🎓 Double majored in B.A. e-Business & B.S.
-Applied Artificial Intelligence at Ajou Univ.
+- 🎓 Double majored in e-Business & Applied Artificial Intelligence at Ajou Univ.

 - ✨ Prioritizes writing clean, understandable and maintainable code